LISTEN TO THIS ARTICLE:

 Panic attacks are unexpected, overwhelming waves of the emotional and physical manifestations of anxiety: a tight chest, an upset stomach, and paralyzing fear.
 People feel their chests pound and their breath shorten.
 Sensations of doom and dying race through their minds.
 All of this terror comes on rapidly, without warning, and climaxes in 10-20 minutes.

 Left untreated, Panic Disorder varies in intensity, and panic attacks can be separated by mere hours or up to several weeks.
 Though a small number of people develop Panic Disorder during childhood and adolescence, it most often begins in the early 20s.
-However, in retrospect, people with Panic Disorder often report having suffered panic-like episodes in childhood that did not fully meet criteria for panic attacks.
+However, in retrospect, people with Panic Disorder often report having suffered panic-like episodes in childhood that were not full-on panic attacks.
 For most patients, Panic Disorder is at its worst in the middle 30s and gradually subsides in intensity by age 50.

 Causes and Risk Factors